 Sitting all night awaiting a visit from death is like sitting by an open window with a fog outside.
 The veil is so thin here that both sides become one.
 The small/narrow clarity of earth thinking gets engulfed in the fog but that window is still open and there is so much to see in a ponder of the idea of sides and states of existence.

 I suddenly laugh when a scene from Sesame Street fills my mind.
 Here … and there.
 We teach the little ones about the difference between here and there … which they need if they will ever get home from school alone… near and far… now and later.
 And it seems so real.
 But tonight, looking through this veil Grover does not run to “far”.
-Here are there are one place, both near and far.
+Here and there are one place, both near and far.

 “Anyplace you are Grover, is here.
 And any place you are not, is there.” – Kermit